-Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies (the "ABA studies").
+Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Points Studies (the ABA studies).
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the middle market for M&A transactions; the median transaction value within the 2019 study was \$145 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.

-Over the eight ABA studies (2005-2019), the level of indemnity baskets as a percentage of transaction value, whether as mean or median, has remained fairly consistent.
+Over the ten ABA studies (2005-2023), the level of indemnity baskets as a percentage of transaction value, whether as mean or median, has remained fairly consistent.